LiJiahang617/Road-Former/README.md

 # Road-Former
-Offical RoadFormer implementation.
+Offical RoadFormer implementation based on mmsegmentation v1.0.0.
 All the related code and datasets will be released upon publication.